ghltshubh/ghltshubh.github.io/_posts/2017-05-25-tour-of-data-science.md

 ---

 Q. What is it?
 A. A tour of machine learning using python.
-It will make familiar with the typical steps of a data science project like data gathering, data preparation & analysis and developing meaning out of it.
+It will make familiar with the typical steps of a machine learning project like data gathering, data preparation & analysis and developing meaning out of it.
 Q. For whom is this for?
 A. Anybody who wants to explore the exciting world of data science.
 Q. What are the prerequisites?